Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 8/13/2022

-On the way home from the Training for Professionals: Across Species course at The KPA Ranch I got to visit Benson Ranch.
+On the way home from the Training for Professionals: Across Species course at The KPA Ranch I got to visit a friend's beautiful Oregon ranch.
 This was a dream come true and equally as exciting as the course.
-I met each and every one of Cindy's 27 Maremmas, as well as her other dogs, her donkeys, goats, cattle, horses and mules.
+I met each and every one of her amazing Maremmas, as well as her other dogs, her donkeys, goats, cattle, horses and mules.
 It was a great day!

 Doing a little grooming table training with dried chicken.
 The dogs love this game!